-Harrison Township School District communicated student learning priorities to the schools by providing all faculty members a voice through a district needs assessment in 2011-12.
+Harrison Township School District communicated student learning priorities to the schools by providing all faculty members a voice through a district needs assessment in 2011-12; a formal review for faculty and parents will be conducted over the course of the 2015-16 school year via a comprehensive survey.
 After every in-service and out-of-district workshop, staff members are asked to complete surveys to provide feedback regarding the relevance and effectiveness of the professional development opportunity.
 Survey Monkey is used to collect data and analyze responses.
 Additional data was provided by the NJ School Improvement Status Summary, School Performance Reports, and other in-house assessments (e.g. MAP, DiBELS, and Reading Street assessments).
 Based on the results of these surveys, future staff training is planned to address ongoing needs.